erhant/project-euler/ethernaut/7-Force.md

 # [7.
 Force](https://ethernaut.openzeppelin.com/level/0x22699e6AdD7159C3C385bf4d7e1C647ddB3a99ea)

-This contract is supposedly not accepting any paymnets.
+This contract is supposedly not accepting any payments.
 Well, it is possible to force money in a contract by `selfdestruct`'ing a contract with some balance, with the target contract as the address.
+We deploy the contract below with some small amount of ether, and then call the `pwn` function to let it `selfdestruct` and transfer all of its balance to the target contract.

 ```solidity
 // SPDX-License-Identifier: MIT